 In pervious concrete, specific amounts of water and cementitious materials are mixed to create a paste that forms a thick coating around aggregate particles.
 Pervious concrete mixtures contain little or no sand, creating a substantial void content.
 Using sufficient paste to bind the aggregate particles creates a system of highly permeable, interconnected voids that drains quickly.
 Below is a test to check the readiness of a pervious concrete mix:

 The pervious concrete project consists of three different concrete slabs constructed by the CIV 202 class during spring term 2013.
 Two slabs were were constructed outside, one with plastic lining enclosing the concrete slab and aggregate base to collect all of the stormwater entering the system, and the other lined with plastic around only the side walls of the concrete and base, allowing the stormwater to filter naturally into the soil.
-These two concrete slabs provide a control group and test study, respectively, to examine the pervious concrete slabs on the OIT Campus.
+These two concrete slabs provide a control group and test study, respectively, to examine the pervious concrete slabs on the Oregon Tech campus.

 The third portion of the project is an indoor pervious concrete slab.
 A wood frame was constructed by students to contain the same aggregate base and coarse pervious concrete layer as the outdoor slabs.
 In addition, half of the indoor slab has a fine grain pervious concrete layer laid on top of the coarse layer.
 The indoor slab is also equipped with faucets in order to regulate water flow for any studies performed on the pervious concrete in a controlled environment.

 Below you will find more detailed descriptions of the three concrete slabs, including the materials used, and pictures and videos documenting the construction process of each of these pervious concrete slabs.